Accounting of Crypto & NFTs in India Explained

 Regulatory Background Affecting Accounting of Crypto & NFTs in India

-Although cryptocurrencies are taxed under the Income Tax Act as Virtual Digital Assets, their accounting treatment depends on:
+Although cryptocurrencies are taxed as Virtual Digital Assets (VDAs) under the Income Tax Act, accounting treatment depends on:

 • Indian Accounting Standards (Ind AS)